Home Compare HLMA.L vs ITT

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HLMA.L: STOXX 600, ITT: Russell 1000).

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
-Halma plc leads by 13 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+Halma plc leads by 16 points on the overall comparison score.

 Trajectory Similarity